aneeshvishwanaath/AI-ChatBot/README.md

 # AI ChatBot

-A sophisticated chatbot built using the Gemini API.
-This chatbot is designed to handle a range of queries with intelligent responses, leveraging the capabilities of the Gemini API for enhanced interaction.
+A sophisticated chatbot designed to handle a wide range of queries with intelligent and contextually relevant responses.
+The chatbot leverages advanced conversational abilities and provides an intuitive user experience through Streamlit.

 ## Features

-- **Intelligent Responses:** Provides accurate and relevant answers to various types of queries.
+- **Intelligent Responses:** Delivers accurate and context-aware answers to various queries.
-- **Gemini API Integration:** Utilizes the Gemini API for advanced conversational abilities and understanding.
-- **Versatile Query Handling:** Capable of handling a broad spectrum of questions beyond specific domains.
+- **Streamlit Interface:** Provides a user-friendly web interface using Streamlit.

 ## Getting Started

-To get started with the AI ChatBot, follow these steps:
+Follow these steps to set up and run the AI ChatBot locally.

 ### Prerequisites

 - Python 3.x
-- Node.js and npm (for server-side operations)
+- Streamlit library

 ### Installation